NarsilDev/digital-ocean-articles/kubernetes-security.md

 nano ~/kube-security/pod-viewer.yaml
 ```

-Paste into the file the following:
+Paste into the file the following content:

 ```
 [label pod-viewer.yaml]